Fondazione Luigi Bon

 Due to the quality of its carvings, it is believed to be the work of the same master and to be the prototype of unparalleled quality of a series of altars with a similar structure found in various Austrian churches.
 Both the wooden sculptures and the paintings show a certain Italian Renaissance influence, adopting a less somber and more “naturalistic” appearance.
 From a technical point of view, the altar stands out for its superb and highly refined craftsmanship, down to the finest, meticulously created details.

-Fondazione Friuli Camera di Commercio Pordenone - Udine ERT Ente Regionale Teatrale del Friuli Venezia Giulia Orchestra FVG AIAM
+Camera di Commercio Pordenone - Udine Orchestra FVG AIAM Io Sono Friuli Venezia Giulia

 Privacy Policy Cookie Policy Transparent Administration Credits P.IVA 01614080305 Instagram